-I teach Portfolio, Portfolio preparation, Intermediate Graphic Design 2: Identity systems and packaging, Travel by Design, Studio Practices and Graphic Design History.
+I teach Graphic Design History, Portfolio Building and Travel by Design.
+I have also taught Portfolio, Portfolio preparation, Intermediate Graphic Design 2: Identity systems and packaging and Studio Practices.

 - Masters in Arts Education: San Diego State University

 - Bachelor of Science Graphic Design: Cal Poly San Luis Obispo